jetannenbaum/esperanzaSTEM/docs/micropython/alternatingBlink.md

     ```Insert the resistor leads into J3 and into the Ground rail```

-1. When you are finsihed, your breadboard shold look similar to the image below (Note: you LEDs may be different colors)
+1. When you are finsihed, your breadboard should look similar to the image below (Note: you LEDs may be different colors)

 ![Lab 2](./img/lab2.jpg)